Daydreaming: Everyday use

+Drawbacks and benefits

-The negative consequences of daydreaming on reading performance have been studied the most thoroughly.
+The negative consequences of daydreaming on reading performance have been studied most thoroughly.
 Research shows that there is a negative correlation between daydreaming frequency and reading comprehension performance, specifically worsened item-specific comprehension and model-building ability.
+Other drawbacks can include reduced sustained attention and, at times, worsened mood.

+Positive constructive daydreaming is associated with enhanced creativity and problem-solving abilities.

 Disruptive daydreams or spontaneous daydreaming is also characteristic of people with attention-deficit hyperactive disorder (ADHD).

 Negative mood is another association of daydreaming.
 Research finds people generally report lower happiness when they are daydreaming than when they are not.
-For the positive daydreaming, people report the same happiness rating between current tasks and pleasant things they are more likely to daydream about.
+For those experiencing positive daydreaming, the same happiness rating is reported between current tasks and pleasant things they are more likely to daydream about.
 This finding remains true across all activities.
-The relationship between mood and daydreaming from time-lag analysis is that the latter comes first.

 In the late 19th century, Toni Nelson argued that some daydreams with grandiose fantasies are self-gratifying attempts at "wish fulfillment".
 In the 1950s, some educational psychologists warned parents not to let their children daydream, for fear that the children may be sucked into "neurosis and even psychosis".

 While the cost of daydreaming is more thoroughly discussed, the associated benefit is understudied.
 One potential reason is the payoff of daydreaming is usually private and hidden compared to the measurable cost from external goal-directed tasks.
 It is hard to know and record people's private thoughts such as personal goals and dreams, so whether daydreaming supports these thoughts is difficult to discuss.

-Immordino et al. identified a benefit of daydreaming.
-They argued that the mind is not idle during daydreaming, though it is at rest when not attentively engaging in external tasks.
+Select research has argued that the mind is not idle during daydreaming, though it is at rest when not attentively engaging in external tasks.
 Rather, during this process, people indulge themselves in and reflect on fantasies, memories, future goals and psychological selves while still being able to control enough attention to keep easy tasks going and monitor the external environment.
 Thus, the potential benefits are the skills of internal reflection developed in daydreaming to connect emotional implication of daily life experience with personal meaning building process.

-Despite the detrimental impact of daydreaming on aptitude tests which most educational institutions put heavy emphasis on, Immrdino et al. argued that it is important for children to get internal reflection skills from daydreaming.
+Despite the detrimental impact of daydreaming on aptitude tests which most educational institutions put heavy emphasis on, scholars argue that it is important for children to get internal reflection skills from daydreaming.
 Research shows that children equipped with these skills have higher academic ability and are socially and emotionally better off.